-He holds a DM in composition and an MM in saxophone performance from Northwestern University, and a BA in music from Chicago State University.
+He holds a Doctorate in music composition and an MM in saxophone performance from Northwestern University, and a BA in music from Chicago State University.
 He studied composition with M. William Karlins, William Russo, Stephen L. Syverud, Alan Stout, and Jay Alan Yim; saxophone with Frederick Hemke and Wayne Richards; jazz saxophone and improvisation with Vernice ‘Bunky’ Green, Joe Daley, and Paul Berliner; and jazz orchestration/composition with William Russo.

 RESEARCH + WRITING

 As a composer, Athanasios Zervas has written music for brass, woodwinds, strings, piano, voice, and electronics, as well as several works for film.
-His work has been performed across Europe, Africa, and the US, including a performance at Carnegie Hall in New York City.
+His work has been performed across Europe, Africa, and the US, including performances at Carnegie Hall in New York City.
 He is the recipient of numerous academic and composition awards, among them the W. T. Faricy Award for Creative Music.
 His post-serial musical language reflects qualities of “new complexity aesthetics” and often fuses elements of Byzantine chant, microtonal sonorities, polyrhythm, and lyric fragments of traditional Greek tunes.

-Dr. Zervas is the founder and soprano saxophonist of the Athens Saxophone Quartet, and he has performed around the world as a soloist for saxophone and flute.
+Dr. Zervas is the founder and soprano saxophonist of the Athens Saxophone Quartet and has performed around the world as a soloist for saxophone and flute.
 His European solo performances include the State Orchestra of Hellenic Music, Athens Symphony Orchestra, National Symphony Orchestra, State Orchestra of Athens, Athens Contemporary Ensemble, State Orchestra of Thessalonica, Larissa Symphony Orchestra, and the Symphony of Constanta (Romania).
 In the U.S., solo performances include the Louisiana Sinfonietta, Chicago Jazz Ensemble, and Chicago Symphonic Wind Ensemble.
 He has played at major concert venues around the world, including Carnegie Hall (New York City), Schubert Theater (Boston), Pick Staiger Concert Hall (Evanston, Illinois), Mandel Hall (Chicago), Ravinia Festival (Lake Forest, Illinois), Herodion Odeon (Athens), the Megaron Concert Hall of Athens, the Megaron Concert Hall of Thessaloniki, Epidarus Ancient Theater (Athens), and at the Olympic Stadium in the opening and closing ceremony during the 2004 Olympics.

 Athanasios Zervas is the music director and conductor of the Concert Band and the Big Band of the University of Macedonia in Thessaloniki.
 He has served as guest conductor of the Orchestra of Contemporary Music of the Greek National Radio/TV, the Symphony Orchestra of the Greek National Radio/TV, and the Larissa Symphony Orchestra.
 From 1999 to 2006, he conducted the Athens Jazz Orchestra and the Athens Contemporary Ensemble.
 In Chicago, he was conductor of the St. Andrews Greek Orthodox Church Choir from 1993 to 1997.